 Franklin Furnace is as storied as the art scene of the last forty years in New York City.
 Founded in 1976, it has identified a host of today’s most significant artists.
 It has supported bold artistic gestures in the public realm, time-based, and ephemeral art—namely performance and publishing.
 Since then, it has served artists who chose publishing as a primary, democratic artistic medium, and emerging artists not supported by existing arts organizations.
 Franklin Furnace has been throughout its history an alternative arts space, an online network, an agent of risk-taking cultural production and an archive, whose mission is to “make the world safe for avant-garde art.”

-The works on view — including projects by Willie Cole, Jenny Holzer, Tehching Hsieh, Shirin Neshat and Rashaad Newsome — embody an ongoing dynamic between free speech and public space, live performance and the archive.
+The works on view — including two site-specific banners made by Jenny Holzer and projects by Willie Cole, Tehching Hsieh, Shirin Neshat and Rashaad Newsome — embody an ongoing dynamic between free speech and public space, live performance and the archive.
 This exhibition celebrates Franklin Furnace’s ongoing contribution to time-based art and art publishing, the performance and its document, and to making daring public performance art an indelible part of the City’s consciousness.

 This fall BPL will share the history of Franklin Furnace through Artist Books in Action, featuring two presentations.
-The first event grapples with issues ranging from censorship to racial and gender politics.
-The second event delves into the ways performance and visual artists use the medium of books to transmit humor.
+The first event on September 16th grapples with issues ranging from censorship to racial and gender politics.
+The second event on October 2nd delves into the ways performance and visual artists use the medium of books to transmit humor.

-Our finale event in October welcomes contemporary artist and Franklin Furnace-founder Martha Wilson to share the organization’s radical history and show the ways that performance is public.
+Our finale event on October 15th welcomes contemporary artist and Franklin Furnace-founder Martha Wilson to share the organization’s radical history and show the ways that performance is public.

 Franklin Furnace: Performance is Public is organized by Martha Wilson, Founding Director of Franklin Furnace and Harley Spiller, Deputy Director of Franklin Furnace together with Cora Fisher, Curator of Visual Art Programming at Brooklyn Public Library.